Ault Park: Public Garden

 In 1980 the Cincinnati Park Board asked its volunteer organization based out of Krohn Conservatory to implement an adopt-a-plot program for the Ault Park gardens, encouraging citizens to adopt a plot of the garden.
-The program was a huge success and in 1983 the park won the illustrious Daniel Flaherty Park Excellence Award competition.
+The program's success was recognized by the 1983 Daniel Flaherty Park Excellence Award.
 The adopt-a-plot program is still in use today and has become popular in parks over the whole country.

 Events

-Ault Park plays host to a large 4th of July celebration and fireworks display, as well as the Ault Park Concours d'Elegance (an invitational Antique and Exotic car display that is the second oldest of its type in the United States).
-During the summer months the park also hosts a summer concert series and an Annual Dance Night.
-On October 9, 2008 Democratic Presidential Candidate Barack Obama spoke to a crowd of approximately 15,000 people from atop the historic Ault Park Pavilion.
-Also speaking that day was Ohio Governor Ted Strickland.
+Ault Park plays host to a large 4th of July celebration and fireworks display.
+It also hosts the Ault Park Concours d'Elegance, an invitational display of antique and exotic cars that is the second-oldest of its type in the United States.
+The park also hosts a summer concert series and an annual dance Night.

+On October 9, 2008, Democratic presidential candidate Barack Obama spoke to a crowd of about 15,000 from atop the Ault Park Pavilion.